21hook/MVVM/README.md

 So, we can summaries some new concepts for handling the problem: listener pattern
-- an event source generates a list of events, which cooresponds to state transitions in the object
+- an event source generates a list of events, which correspond to state transitions in the object
-- one or more listeners/susbcribers register interest(subscribe) to the events, providing a funciton to be called when some event occurs
+- one or more listeners/subscribers register interest(subscribe) to the events, providing a function to be called when some event occurs

 Then, the improved code is like this
 ```